RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 To view the catalog:

-1. In Server Explorer, right-click the BANKDEMO server, and click **Show Catalog**.
+1. In Server Explorer, right-click the BANKDEMO server and select **Show Catalog**.

     This opens the catalog: